 The Health Officer may at any time add to, rescind in part, or otherwise modify a Health Order by issuing a supplemental Health Order.
-The supplemental Health Order shall be governed by the same procedures applicable to all Health Orders contained in this chapter.
-(Ord.
-2011-006, 2011) 13.75.040 Finality of Health Order.
+The supplemental Health Order shall be governed by the same procedures applicable to

+13.75.040 Finality of Health Order.

-- zz.bbb.
-Any Health Order duly issued by the Health Officer pursuant to the procedures contained in this chapter shall become final ten (10) days after service of the notice and order unless a written request for hearing is received by KCPHD within the ten (10) day period. - aaa.ccc.
+- 1. Any Health Order duly issued by the Health Officer pursuant to the procedures contained in this chapter shall become final ten (10) days after service of the notice and order unless a written request for hearing is received by KCPHD within the ten (10) day period. - 2.
 An order which is subjected to the appeal procedure shall become final twenty (20) days after mailing of the Board of Health's decision unless within that time period an aggrieved person initiates review by writ of certiorari in Kittitas County Superior Court.
 (Ord.
 2011-006, 2011)